centreon/centreon-documentation/versioned_docs/version-23.04/releases/centreon-os.md

 #### Bug fixes

-- [Administration] Removed deprecated "Image Directory" option which suppresses warning messages when generating configuration
+- [Administration] Removed deprecated "Image Directory" option which suppresses warning messages when generating configuration.
 - [Authentication] Fixed retrieval of information for applying conditions, roles and groups with OpenID connect.

 ### 23.04.0